Once you've received an offer to study at UOW, there's a few things you need to do to officially become a UOW student.

 2. Create user account

-You’ll use your username and password to access university systems during your studies.
-Make sure you provide a mobile number or email address to recover your user details should you forget them.
+Here you will create your UOW username and password that you will use to log in to university systems like SOLS.
+When creating your user account, make sure you provide a mobile number or email address to recover your user details should you forget them.

 3. Confirm personal details